CDCgov/dibbs-ecr-viewer/containers/trigger-code-reference/data/README.md

 Before you can run the seed script, you'll need to acquire a TES API key.
 Make a TES account [here](https://tes.tools.aimsplatform.org/) and the `API-KEY` menu will be available to you once you log in.

+## Update the RCKMS Condition Codes

+When updating the TES database, ensure you also have the latest data on condition categories from the [RCKMS site](https://www.rckms.org/content-repository/).

 ## Running the script

 1. Get set up to run the TCRS locally ([see here](../README.md#running-from-python-source-code))